saraoswald/Manga-Scripts/README.md

 ## Do your scripts only work in CC?
 I only have access to Adobe CC, so that's the only place I'm able to test them.
 I have no idea if they'll work on your computer, but I try my best not to use features I know aren't supported before CC.

+## I updated InDesign, and now this script doesn't work.
+Can you fix it?
+Creative Cloud will try to migrate scripts over between versions automatically, but it can mess scripts up.
+Please [re-install](#how-to-use-scripts-in-indesign) affected scripts before [reaching out with some info to help me debug](#why-didnt-this-script-work).

 ## Why didn't this script work?
 **Before reaching out to me, please make sure you have correctly installed the script, and that you've read the instructions at the top of the script file.**